Bills improve to 10-3 with 26-15 win over sloppy Steelers | Times Leader

 Allen finished 24 of 43 for 238 yards and an interception.
 Diggs had 10 catches for 130 yards.
 Acquired in a trade with Minnesota in March, Diggs now has 100 catches to match the Bills’ single-season record set by Eric Moulds in 2002.

-Johnson, however, provided the offense by stepping in front of Ben Roethlisberger’s pass intended for JuJu Smith-Schuster and returned it 51 yards to put Buffalo up 9-7 with 52 seconds remaining in the first half.

 The Steelers continue to resemble nothing of the team that set a franchise record by winning its first 11 games.
-Pittsburgh has been held under 20 points in three straight games, and was coming off a loss to Washington in which coach Mike Tomlin called out his team’s sluggish running attack and receivers for their dropping passes.
+Pittsburgh has been held under 20 points in three straight games, and was coming off a loss to Washington in which his team’s sluggish running attack and receivers for their dropping passes.

-The drops continued with Diontae Johnson having two passes glance off his hands in the opening quarter.
-The Steelers also finished with 47 yards rushing despite the return of James Conner, who missed the past two games on the reserve/COVID-19 list.

 The game was decided midway through the fourth quarter after Buffalo’s Tyler Bass hit a 23-yard field goal to put the Bills up 26-15.